sneakerhax/C2PE/Command_and_Control/basic_cradle_ex/README.md

 +----------+---------------------+
 ```

-List all commands to be executed by agent
+List all commands to be executed by an agent/s